 Although some seals have been recorded in the area of the site, SNH have commented that this area is not a site of concern.
 There have been sporadic sightings of cetaceans within the observation area, in particular Harbour Porpoise and Risso’s Dolphin.
-Scapa Flow is an important wintering area for many species of marine bird.
+The nearby Scapa Flow area is an important wintering ground for many species of marine bird, some of which have potential to be present at the Sapinsay Sound site.
 In relation to these species at the sensitive periods, the key issues to be addressed within the developer’s environmental monitoring plan are:

 - Displacement due to noise (during installation, maintenance, operation and decommissioning of device)

 - Displacement due to physical presence of device

 - Physical harm caused by entanglement in device moorings